 Veeam Backup & Replication caches data that is being retrieved from external repositories every time a backup copy job or restore session is performed.

-Such an approach helps not only to reduce the amount of cost-expensive operations incurred by Amazon, but also decrease the amount of traffic being sent over the network.
+Such an approach helps not only to reduce the number of cost-expensive operations incurred by AWS, Microsoft Azure or Google Cloud Platform, but also decrease the amount of traffic being sent over the network.

 Consider the following: